goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="JTAG and IDCODE for UltraScale Architecture-based FPGAs"
 >}}

-By default OpenOCB assumes a JTAG IR length of 2 bits, while our FPGA has an IR length of 6 bits.
+By default OpenOCD assumes a JTAG IR length of 2 bits, while our FPGA has an IR length of 6 bits.
 This is the cause behind the IR capture error encountered during autoprobing.
 By updating the script with an IR length of 6 bits we can re-detect the FPGA with no errors.

 ```tcl